N F C Cachemaille-Day

 J H Christian

-Joseph Henry Christian (1832/33-1906) is variously described as E Christian’s (see immediately above) cousin or, wrongly, younger brother (Arch J 24 p19) and became his partner in 1875.
+Joseph Henry Christian (1832/33-1906) is variously described as Ewan Christian’s (see above) cousin or, wrongly, younger brother (Arch J 24 p19) and became his partner in 1875.
 He continued the practice after Ewan’s death, still working mainly in the ecclesiastical field.
+Only a few churches are credited to him by name, but he must have worked on many more while he was Ewan Christian’s partner.
 He trained at the Architectural Association, of which he was later president.
-He recommended W D Caröe (see this section above) to succeed Ewan Christian as architect to the Ecclesiastical Commission.
+He recommended W D Caröe (see above) to succeed Ewan Christian as architect to the Ecclesiastical Commission.
 The family was of Manx ancestry and J H Christian undertook several projects on the island, including a large hospital.
 His sister married J L Pearson.

 Lit: BAL Biog file; Obit: The Builder 91 p19